 - Then the governments intervene in certain areas of the economy, such as providing public services (health, education, waste management) and the regulation or private business (e.g. legal right to private property, and abuse of monopoly power)

 - In reality, most economies are mixed, with varying degrees of state intervention.

 - Prices are determined by market forces ‘invisible hand’.
 But, the government may regulate some goods.
-For example, placing higher tax on cigarettes to discourage use
+For example, placing a higher tax on cigarettes to discourage use.

 - Most businesses are privately owned.
 However, the government may own or be involved in regulating natural monopolies, e.g. tap water, electricity, gas.

 - Businesses are free to decide what to produce and price to pay, but there are government regulations on the environment, labour markets and abuse of monopoly power – limiting pollution

 - An economy largely driven by private investment and enterprise, but government can intervene to reduce fluctuations in the economic cycle.
 For example, reduce inflation or boost economic growth (fiscal policy)

 Examples of mixed economies